 - U.S. News & World Report recently ranked technical writer as #3 in Best Creative & Media Jobs

-- Employment of technical writers is expected to grow 10% between 2014 and 2024, which is greater than the 7% increase expected for all occupations and the 4% for all media and communication workers (Bureau of Labor Statistics)
+- Employment of technical writers is expected to grow 11% between 2016 and 2026, which is nearly twice the 6% increase expected for all media and communication workers (Bureau of Labor Statistics)

 In addition, Texas employs more technical communicators than any other state except California, and the DFW metroplex employs the sixth most technical communicators among metropolitan areas in the United States.

 A technical communication degree can prepare you for a position as

 - a technical writer who specializes in writing proposals for potential business customers or instructions for software developers

 - a content developer who researches and creates information used in marketing high-tech products

 - a front-end web developer who designs the look of websites and ensures accessibility and technical performance